alifarooqui34/alifarooqui34/README.md

 - 👋 Hi, I’m Umar farooqui
-- 👀 interested in Web development and Photography
+- 👀 interested in Web development and Android development
 - 🌱 currently learning PHP
 - 💞️ looking to collaborate on Fonemint.com
 - 📫 You can reach me out on Twitter @umar_farooqui